Spiced Candied WalnutsDecember 22, 2017 By Cathy — No Comments

 Add the walnuts and toss well to coat.

 Divide the walnuts between the two baking sheets and spread in an even layer, separating slightly.
 Bake for 45 minutes.

 Remove the pan from the oven and let the nuts cool for a minute or two on the sheet.
-Then break apart the nuts and allow them to cool completely before serving.
+Then break apart the nuts and allow them to cool completely before serving or packaging.